s-manguy/projects/front-end-libraries/oc-08-filmo-utiliser-les-design-patterns/README.md

 ### Objectives
-* Understand Pattern designs and OOP.
+* Understand design patterns and object-oriented programing.
-* Use the Creational Design Patterns: Construstor, Factory and Singleton patterns.
+* Use the Creational Design Patterns: Constructor, Factory and Singleton patterns.
 * Use the Structural Design Patterns: Adapter, Deorator and Proxy patterns.
 * Use the Behavioral Design Patterns: Observable, State and Template patterns.